tu-graz-library/invenio-imoox/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Invenio IMooX could always use more documentation, whether as part of the
+invenio-imoox could always use more documentation, whether as part of the
-official Invenio IMooX docs, in docstrings, or even on the web in blog posts,
+official invenio-imoox docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback